 4. What is the hardest part of interpreting?

 What makes it the hardest is also what makes it the most exciting.
-That challenge is juggling the many different demands that need to be managed in order to render a successful interpretation.
-As Dean and Pollard outline so well in their research and findings on the Demand Control Schema, an interpreter must manage not only the linguistic demands of each encounter, but also the paralinguistic, environmental, interpersonal and intrapersonal.
+That challenge is juggling the many different demands that need to be managed to render a successful interpretation.
+As Dean and Pollard outline so well in their research and findings on the Demand Control Schema, an interpreter must manage not only the linguistic demands of each encounter, but also the paralinguistic, environmental, interpersonal, and intrapersonal.

 Most consumers of interpreting assume we simply verbally exchange one word for another and don’t appreciate the mental juggling taking place in the interpreter’s brain.
 Establishing rapport and credibility in the opening exchange with all the participants sets the tone for the rest of the encounter, and how the interpreter manages issues that arise during the encounter, the best and most seasoned interpreters are masters at that art form.